Palashio/libra/info/Reference Manual.md

 None

-Simply prints all the plots as the output of using the method
+Simply prints out the list of all operators defined and built-in for the models in the model dictionary in the client class instance

 #### accuracy ####